Summary of accounting policies

 These accounts have been prepared under the historical cost convention, except for:

-Equity investments and short-term deposits are mandatorily measured at fair value;
+Equity investments and short-term deposits are mandatorily measured at fair value through profit and loss;

-A part of the loan portfolio which is measured mandatory at fair value;
+A part of the loan portfolio which is mandatorily measured at fair value;

 Adoption of new standards, interpretations and amendments